 The Effectiveness of Ozone Generators on Mold, Mycotoxins, Fragrance, and Smoke

 Ozone kills and denatures mold on surfaces, and breaks down many VOCs and odors such as perfume.
-It can also remediate smoke smell in certain materials.

 This post contains affiliate links to relevant products that I use and recommend.
 Upon purchase, I earn a small commission at no extra cost to you.